Six Things to Know About Crozes-Hermitage Wine

 5. Sustainability

-With two-thirds of the vineyards already certified organic or biodynamic, Crozes-Hermitage is a model for eco-friendly winemaking of the future.
+With two-thirds of the vineyards already certified organic or biodynamic, Crozes-Hermitage is a model for eco-friendly winemaking.
 By eliminating synthetic chemicals, these vineyards' soil health and biodiversity have improved.
-This sustainable approach also brings purity and vibrancy to the wines, making them a hit with all wine lovers.
+This sustainable approach also brings purity and vibrancy to the wines, making them a hit with wine lovers.

 6. Food Wines